Taylor Beck (ice hockey): Playing career

-Beck was later assigned by the Islanders to begin the 2015–16 season in the AHL with affiliate, the Bridgeport Sound Tigers.
+Beck was later assigned by the Islanders to begin the 2015–16 season in the AHL with an affiliate, the Bridgeport Sound Tigers.
 After a month in Bridgeport, Beck was recalled by the Islanders on October 31 made later made his debut with the club in a 2–1 defeat to the Boston Bruins on November 8, 2015.
-Beck remained on the Islanders roster for a month appearing in only 1 further game before he was re-assigned to the Sound Tigers on November 26, 2015.
+Beck remained on the Islanders roster for a month appearing in only 1 further game before he was reassigned to the Sound Tigers on November 26, 2015.
 Beck added to the Bridgeport offence with 33 points in 46 games before he was dealt by the Islanders, for the third time within the year, to the Colorado Avalanche in exchange for Marc-André Cliche on February 29, 2016.
 He was directly assigned to remain in the AHL with the San Antonio Rampage.

-At the conclusion of the season as a restricted free agent, Beck was not tendered a qualifying offer to remain with the Avalanche.
+After the season as a restricted free agent, Beck was not tendered a qualifying offer to remain with the Avalanche.
 As a free agent, Beck agreed to a one-year, two-way contract with the Edmonton Oilers on July 3, 2016.
 Assigned to affiliate, the Bakersfield Condors to begin the 2016–17 season, Beck led the team and was amongst the AHL scoring leaders before he was recalled to the Oilers.
 Beck appeared in 3 scoreless games with the Oilers before he was returned to the Condors.
 He amassed 50 points in just 40 games before he was dealt at the NHL trade deadline by the Oilers to the New York Rangers in exchange for Justin Fontaine on March 1, 2017.
 Beck continued scoring at a point-per-game pace with affiliate, the Hartford Wolf Pack, and featured in 2 regular season games with the Rangers to end the season.
 With 76 points in 56 games, Beck was selected to the AHL's First All-Star Team.